Give2Peer/g2p-client-android/README.md

 - [ ] Feature: add my email to my user account.
 - [ ] Feature: log in with an existing user account.
 - [ ] Feature: request new credentials by email.
+- [ ] Feature: an activity for the details of an item.
 - [ ] Feature: provide a description to items.